ella-irene/about-ella/README.md

 ###

-<p align="left">I'm a data science masters student at UBC with a background in chemistry 🧪 and an interest in clean 🌱 tech.
+<p align="left">I'm a data science masters student at UBC with a background in chemistry 🧪 and an interest in clean tech 🌱.
 I have experience with machine learning, large datasets, and full-stack web development.</p>

 ###